vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-model.md

 an immediate failure or approves it resulting in revalidation and submission for processing.
 -   Support for [notifications](../../operator/config-api#additional-configuration-settings) when a batch change is rejected or implemented.

-A batch change consists of multiple single changes which can be a combination of [SingleAddChanges](#singleaddchange-attributes) and [SingleDeleteChanges](#singledeletechange-attributes).
+A batch change consists of multiple single changes which can be a combination of [SingleAddChanges](#singleaddchange-attributes) and [SingleDeleteRRSetChanges](#singledeleterrsetchange-attributes).

 To update an existing record, you must delete the record first and add the record again with the updated changes.